RiL3z/RiL3z.github.io/_posts/2019-03-22-Relentless.md

 So if you fished for 20 days in a year, your chances of catching silver-gill at least once go up according to the equation.
 Let's plug in our numbers:
 $1-(20xx0.01xx0.99^(19)) ~~ 0.83 = 83%$
 Damn, ok, we might have good reason to have hope that we'll catch silver-gill after all.
-What if we fished a for a year?
+What if we fished for a year?
 What's our chance of success then?
 Well,
 $1-(365xx0.01xx0.99^(364)) ~~ 0.91 = 91%$
 What if we fished for ten years?
 $1-(3650xx0.01xx0.99^(3649)) ~~ 0.99 = 99%$